The Latest HVAC Technologies

 Electronic Boiler Controls

 This advanced technology goes further than the conventional reset controls for outside air.
 It is a learning control that closely monitors the domestic demand for hot water from your boiler systems.
-It then goes on to develop a response that is automated so that it will not fire up the boiler unless it has identified a genuine level of demand.
+It then goes on to develop an automatic response so it won’t fire up the boiler unless enough demand for it.

 Wireless Steam Trap Monitoring System

-These are more suited for industrial set ups.
+These systems go best with industrial set ups.
 Steam traps with their failure levels lead to huge amounts of steam being lost in industrial systems.
 The new wireless technology constantly monitors the status of all your steam traps.
 Whenever they appear to fail, the system automatically notifies your maintenance department to change or repair the steam trap.

 While the above emerging technologies can offer you considerable cost savings, they may not be suitable for every individual situation.
 Consult a reputable HVAC contractor about which technology is most suitable for your specific application.

-If you are located in Kansas City, KS get in touch with KB Complete through (913) 722-6835 or visit us online and explore what other HVAC services are available!
+If you are located in Kansas City, KS get in touch with KB Complete through [hls_phone_number] or visit us online and explore what other HVAC services are available!